rameez-na/microsoft-authentication-library-for-js/contributing.md

 ```
 fix: explaining the commit in one line

-Body of commit message is a few lines of text, explaining things
+Body of the commit message is a few lines of text, explaining things
 in more detail, possibly giving some background about the issue
-being fixed, etc etc.
+being fixed,etc.

 The body of the commit message can be several paragraphs, and
 please do proper word-wrap and keep columns shorter than about